-When formulating the recommendations, the GWG took into account that although the evidence on the effects of postoperative mobilization does not directly respond to the clinical question (resolution of postoperative ileus), is limited and non-conclusive, best rest is not advisable because it increases the risk of pneumonia and thromboembolism, insulin resistance, and muscle weakness129.
+When formulating the recommendations, the GWG took into account that although the evidence on the effects of postoperative mobilization does not directly respond to the clinical question (resolution of postoperative ileus), is limited and non-conclusive, best rest is not advisable because it increases the risk of pneumonia and thromboembolism, insulin resistance, and muscle weakness.
 For this reason, the GWG feels that mobilization of surgical patients should be done as soon as possible.

 Another aspect that was taken into account was related to the need for patients to be in a care setting that facilitates early mobilization.
-This requires optimum analgesia, limited use of catheters and drains, and coordination of healthcare personnel.
+This requires optimum analysia, limited use of catheters and drains, and coordination of healthcare personnel.
 In one recent qualitative study, patients who participated in an enhanced recovery program in gynaecological surgery were found to be especially concerned with early mobilization due to pain, presence of drains, and the possibility of damaging the tissue of the surgical wound.
-The intervention of a physical therapist was vital to allay these fears, and even more importantly, once patients were out of bed, they indicated that moving was not as difficult as they had expected130.
+The intervention of a physical therapist was vital to allay these fears, and even more importantly, once patients were out of bed, they indicated that moving was not as difficult as they had expected.

-1+ When comparing early mobilization (1st day after surgery) with and without deep-breathing exercises, versus delayed mobilization (3rd day after surgery) with deep-breathing exercises, no significant differences were observed in the rate of PPC, or in the mean difference that patients walked 3 and 5 days after surgery 127 . to -0.3) shorter than for the there were no significant of plus deep-breathing exerce In patients who underwent ≥10 metros) after surgery The average length of stay of the early mobilization group was -4.4 days (CI95% -8,8 to -0.3) shorter than for the delayed mobilization plus deep-breathing exercises group; there were no significant differences between the latter group and the early mobilization plus deep-breathing exercises group 127 .
-In patients who underwent abdominal surgery, delaying ambulation (walking a distance ≥10 metros) after surgery increased the risk of appearance of PPC (OR 3.03; CI95% 1.16 to 7.96); there was no relation between PPC risk and the time it took patients to sit out of bed (p=0,29) 128 .
+1+ When comparing early mobilization (1st day after surgery) with and without deep-breathing exercises, versus delayed mobilization (3rd day after surgery) with deep-breathing exercises, no significant differences were observed in the rate of PPC, or in the mean difference that patients walked 3 and 5 days after surgery .
+1+ The average length of stay of the early mobilization group was -4.4 days (CI95% -8,8 to -0.3) shorter than for the delayed mobilization plus deep-breathing exercises group; there were no significant differences between the latter group and the early mobilization plus deep-breathing exercises group .
+3 In patients who underwent abdominal surgery, delaying ambulation (walking a distance ≥10 metros) after surgery increased the risk of appearance of PPC (OR 3.03; CI95% 1.16 to 7.96); there was no relation between PPC risk and the time it took patients to sit out of bed (p=0,29) .